 A.M.
 Best (EU) Rating Services B.V.
 (AMB-EU) formally became registered with, and supervised by, the European Securities and Markets Authority (ESMA) as a Credit Rating Agency under the applicable European legislation with effect from 3 December 2018.
-As at the date of this report, A.M.
+A.M.
 Best's London-based subsidiary, A.M.
-Best Europe - Rating Services Limited (AMBERS) is also subject to ESMA supervision.
-In accordance with the terms of the Withdrawal Agreement agreed between the United Kingdom and the European Union, ESMA will continue to directly supervise UK based Credit Rating Agencies (including AMBERS) during the transition period that runs until 31 December 2020.
-The UK Financial Conduct Authority (FCA) have indicated that, in accordance with The Credit Rating Agencies (Amendment, etc.) (EU Exit) Regulations 2019, they intend to process the conversion of AMBERS EU registration so as to enable AMBERS to continue its operations in the United Kingdom from 1 January 2021.
+Best Europe - Rating Services Limited (AMBERS) was subject to ESMA supervision up until the 1 January 2021 at 00:00 CET (Exit Day) when, further to the end of the Brexit transition period, the Financial Conduct Authority (FCA) assumed supervisory and regulatory oversight of UK registered CRAs including AMBERS.

-The credit ratings issued by AM Best are independent opinions regarding the creditworthiness of an obligor, issuer, or security issued by entities rated by AM Best; the ratings are based on a quantitative and qualitative evaluation of a company's balance sheet strength, operating performance and business profile, or, where appropriate, the specific nature and details of a security.
+The credit ratings issued by AM Best are independent and objective opinions regarding an insurer's, issuer's or financial obligation's relative creditworthiness; The opinion represents a comprehensive analysis consisting of a quantitative and qualitative evaluation of balance sheet strength, operating performance, business profile, and enterprise risk management or, where appropriate, the specific nature and details of a security.
 In common with most other rating agencies, AM Best operates on an issuer pays model which allows the public to gain free access to the published rating opinions.

 The credit rating opinions are forward-looking opinions, rather than a backwards verification of facts.
-AM Best's credit ratings are assigned using a number of simple, straight-forward scales, with each scale representing a rank ordering of our opinion of the relative creditworthiness of an insurer, issuer or financial instrument.
+AM Best's credit ratings are assigned using a number of simple, straight-forward scales, with each scale representing a rank ordering of our opinion of the relative creditworthiness of an insurer, issuer or financial obligation.
 For example, insurers that are assigned higher credit ratings are deemed to be less likely, in our opinion, to become financially impaired than insurers that are assigned lower credit ratings.
 While ratings reflect our opinions of relative creditworthiness at the time they are assigned, they are not indicators or predictors of defined impairment or default probabilities with respect to any specific insurer, issuer or financial obligation.
 The ratings themselves are opinions of relative credit risk.
 Therefore, users of ratings should consider the rating assigned to an entity alongside other information in order to reach an informed opinion.